Efforts are underway to protect abortion rights as nation adjusts to Supreme Court's reversal of Roe v. Wade - KTVZ

 “I felt very angry to watch them take an older woman to the ground,” Porter told CNN.
 “If they wanted to detain her, they could have done it in a respectful manner.”

-Porter said after the woman was tackled, several people left the sidewalk to come to her aid, prompting police to detain them.
+After the woman was tackled, several people left the sidewalk to come to her aid, prompting police to detain them, Porter said.

 “I’d never thought I’d be in the middle of all this,” Porter told CNN.
 “I was angry, I was afraid and I was confused.”

-Greenville Police said neither Tasers nor pepper spray was used during the arrests and authorities would be reviewing the incident.
+Greenville Police said neither Tasers nor pepper spray was used during the arrests and authorities would review the incident.

 In the nation’s capital, police arrested two people Saturday after they were accused of “throwing paint over the fence by the U.S. Supreme Court,” US Capitol Police tweeted.